-I’ve been using Apple computers for many years now and even though I’ve made a couple of previous blog posts about keeping the clock accurate on a Mac, those methods have never really been needed and I posted them as a sort of belt and braces addition to the built in time-keeping.
-However with macOS […]
+2023 update – This still works with macOS Sonoma and Apple Silicon.
+I’ve been using Apple computers for many years now and even though I’ve made a couple of previous blog posts about keeping the clock accurate on a Mac, those methods have never really been needed and I posted them as a sort of […]

 WSJT-X version 2.0.0 has been released and everyone who uses this software for any data modes should update as soon as possible.
 This new version is NOT compatible with previous versions so everyone is encouraged to upgrade to 2.0.0 as soon as possible.
 New features in WSJT-X 2.0.0 Compound and nonstandard callsigns are automatically recognized […]

 When running data modes such as the very popular FT8, it’s important to keep your computer clock accurate because if it’s more than a couple of seconds out then you won’t be able to decode anyone, they won’t be able to decode you and you won’t make any QSOs.
 There are a number of utilities […]

 If you use any of the data modes for QSOs such as JT65, JT9, or FT8 or if you operate using WSPR then you’ll know how important it is that your computer clock is accurate.
 Anything more than a couple of seconds out and you won’t decode anything and nobody will decode your signal.
 On […]

 There seems to have been an upsurge in people operating WSPR recently.
 Barely a day goes by (sometimes barely an hour) without someone posting a map of where their signals have been received on Twitter.
 When I first started experimenting with WSPR and QRSS some years ago, I did exactly the same.
 I’m quite sure […]